qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 .....................

 Click on the :guilabel:`Database Connection` tab to open the database connection interface.
-Next, use the :menuselection:`Database Type` |selectstring|
+Next, use the :menuselection:`Database Type` |selectString|
 combo box to select the type of database that you want to connect to.
 If a password or username is required, that information can be entered in the :guilabel:`Username` and :guilabel:`Password` textboxes.